 Option Description Bus Speed Displays the bus speed of the processors.
 Logical Processor (Enabled default) Displays when the processors support HyperThreading.
 Enabled permits all logical processors to be used by the operating system.
-If Disabled is selected, only the first logical processor for each processor installed in the system is used by the operating system.
+Only the first logical processor of each processor installed in the system is used by the operating system if Disabled is selected.
 Sequential Memory Access (Enabled default) Displays when the processor supports sequential memory access.
 Enabled optimizes the system for applications that require sequential memory access.
 Disabled is used for applications with random memory access.
-Processor X ID Displays the family and model number of each processor.
+Processor XID Displays the family and model number of each processor.
 Core Speed Displays the clock speed of the processor(s).
 Level X Cache Displays the amount of cache memory for the processor.